 Inflatable Seat Belts

-Chicco has determined that the KeyFit 35 cannot be installed with inflatable seat belts found in some Ford, Lincoln, and Mercedes vehicles, and in some airplane seat belts.
+Chicco has determined that the KeyFit 35 cannot be installed with inflatable seat belts found in some Ford, Lincoln, and Mercedes vehicles.

 FIT TO CHILD